Lina Nielsen: Athletics career

 Nielsen won the 400 m hurdles at the 2021 European Athletics Team Championships with 55.59.
-Nielsen has a twin sister, Laviai Nielsen, who is also an international athlete over 400m.
+Nielsen has a twin sister, Laviai Nielsen, who is also an international athlete over 400 m.

-At the 2024 World Athletics Indoor Championships in Glasgow, Nielsen won a bronze medal as part of the 4×400 metres relay team, which also included her sister Laviai Nielsen.
+At the 2024 World Athletics Indoor Championships in Glasgow, Nielsen won a bronze medal as part of the 4 × 400 metres relay team, which also included her sister Laviai Nielsen.

 After becoming the British 400 metres hurdles champion at the 2024 British Athletics Championships, Nielsen was subsequently named in the Great Britain team for the 2024 Summer Olympics where she went out in the semi-finals after hitting a hurdle and falling to the track.
-Recovering from that setback, Nielsen ran for Great Britain in the heat of the women's 4×400 metre relay, qualifying for the final in second place.
-Although, like her three fellow heat runners, she did not run the final, the third place finish for the Great Britain team in that final confirmed that Nielsen had won her first Olympic medal, a bronze.
+Recovering from that setback, Nielsen ran for Great Britain in the heat of the women's 4 × 400 metre relay, qualifying for the final in second place.
+Although, like her three fellow heat runners, she did not run the final, the third-place finish for the Great Britain team in that final confirmed that Nielsen had won her first Olympic medal, a bronze.

-On 15 February 2025, she broke the British women’s indoor 300m record in a time of 36.53 seconds in Birmingham.
-At the 2025 European Athletics Indoor Championships in Apeldoorn, she was part of the British 4×400 metres relay team which won a silver medal.
+On 15 February 2025, she broke the British women's indoor 300 m record in a time of 36.53 seconds in Birmingham.
+At the 2025 European Athletics Indoor Championships in Apeldoorn, she was part of the British 4 × 400 metres relay team which won a silver medal.
 Nielsen retained her 400 metres hurdles title by winning the 2025 UK Athletics Championships.